 Why you are a perfect fit

-The second paragraph is going to include all the reasons as to why you are the candidate the company has been looking for.
+The second paragraph will include all the reasons why you are the candidate the company has been looking for.

 Again, it’s important to get across your unique strengths and convey them to the reader.

 “While working as a personal trainer at Jerry’s Fitness, I increased the overall client retention levels for the gym by 10%.”

 The third paragraph highlights why the company you are applying for is the perfect fit for your goals.

 So here, you could mention something like, “I have long been an admirer of Planet Fitness especially with the dedication the company shows in turning lives around through exercise, fitness, and by promoting a healthy way of living.”

 Now that the reader knows a little more about you, it’s important to direct them to your resume and try to get them to act.